Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

      > [Info] If you want to reactivate an attribute set, enable the *Active* toggle.

 3. Click the [SAVE] button.
   The attribute set is deactivated.
-The *Edit Attribute Set* view is closed.
+The *Edit attribute set* view is closed.

 4. Press **F5** to initialize the Core1 Platform and to apply the changes.